Subaru-PFS/doc/pfs.ipmu.jp/usage.rst

 For your first time, please follow notification email to change your password from an initial one (randomly created).

-You can edir your account information from `LDAP account manipulator service <https://pfs.ipmu.jp/ldap-manip/>`_, such as password, your real name, institution, and photo.
+You can edit your account information from `LDAP account manipulator service <https://pfs.ipmu.jp/ldap-manip/>`_, such as password, your real name, institution, and photo.
 Also you can view list of all accounts from